Palanpur: Rail

-Palanpur Railway Station, on the Agra-Jaipur-Ahmedabad mainline, comes under the administrative control of Western Railway zone of the Indian Railways.
+Palanpur Junction railway station, on the Jaipur-Ahmedabad mainline, comes under the administrative control of Western Railway zone of the Indian Railways.
 It has direct rail links on the broad gauge to the cities of Chennai, Thiruvananthapuram, Mysore, Bangalore, Pune, Mumbai, Jaipur, Jodhpur, Delhi, Dehradun, Muzaffarpur, Bareilly and Jammu.
 It is connected to most of the cities and towns in Gujarat such as Ahmedabad, Surat, Vadodra, Bhuj, Rajkot, Jamnagar and Porbandar.
 Indian Railways’ proposal to double the broad gauge line between Palanpur and Samakhiali has received government backing.
 The doubling will benefit the districts of Kutch, Patan and Banaskantha in the state of Gujarat.

 Road

-National Highway 27 connecting Beawar in Rajasthan with Radhanpur in Gujarat passes through Deesa-Palanpur, thus connecting it with the cities of (Sirohi), (Udaipur) and (Pali).
+National Highway 27 connecting Beawar in Rajasthan with Radhanpur in Gujarat passes through Deesa-Palanpur, thus connecting it with the cities of Abu Road, Udaipur and Pali.
 State Highways SH 712, SH 132 pass through Palanpur and connect it with nearby towns in Gujarat.
 State Highway SH 41 connects it with Mehsana & Ahmedabad.

+Palanpur GSRTC Bus Port the five-storey bus station in the city.